Long-Term Open-Pit Mine Planning with Large Neighbourhood Search: Problem Summary

-The long-term scheduling of open-pit mines has received considerable research interest.
-Much existing work has focused on simplified models in which many of the characteristics of real-world mining have been ignored.
+Rio Tinto has invested in the development of in-house software to optimise long-term open-pit mine plans.
+This software translates an open-pit block model and supply chain network design into a mixed-integer linear programming model.
+For small to medium-sized problems, commercial solvers are able to solve the resulting models in reasonable time frames (an hour or less).
+The use of the in-house platform on larger deposits and more complex mining systems resulted in a substantial increase in model sizes, with solve times becoming a major concern.
+In practice, mining engineers using this platform solve a stochastic problem by solving many instances of a deterministic one.
+Across these instances, parameters that capture aspects such as price and grade are varied to reflect the uncertainty present in the original problem.
+Key strategic decisions are made by analysing the resulting plans across these scenarios.

+Mining engineers began simplifying the formulation of large models by removing features such as stockpiles and truck fleets.
+However, this produced mine plans that underestimated production capacity and flexibility.
+Decomposition strategies were considered, such as removing stockpiles, solving the problem, fixing part of the block sequence, reintroducing stockpiles, and then performing a final solve.
+These strategies produced unrealistic mine plans or infeasible solutions.
+For the models considered in this paper, the presence of stockpiles adds substantial complexity.
+These stockpiles are required, however, to satisfy minimum production constraints across the planning horizon.
+For large models not amenable to full solves with a commercial solver, mining engineers apply heuristics like the sliding windows method.
+This technique iteratively builds a complete mine plan while solving the problem for a small number of periods in a window that slides along the horizon after each solve.

+With the extension of the platform to large Rio Tinto systems like the Pilbara, the need to develop a faster solver that is able to find near-optimal long-term plans has become critical for the software's acceptance by mining engineers.
+This has provided motivation for alternative approaches.

+This paper considers a long-term production scheduling problem for a set of open-pit mines, connected by rail to junctions at which blending takes place.
 Material from different regions of a mine site (called `blocks’) is extracted, in each period of a horizon, and sent to one of a number of destinations (e.g., processing plants, waste dumps, and stockpiles).
-Precedences constrain the order in which blocks can be extracted and capacity constraints exist on the total tons of material mined in each period, and sent to each destination.
+Precedences constrain the order in which blocks can be extracted and capacity constraints limit the total tons of material mined in each period, and sent to each destination.
+Blending takes ore of varying characteristics, such as grade, and levels of contaminants, and mixes it to produce a homogeneous product.
+Our model includes blending constraints, minimum production constraints across regions of each mine (called pits), and capex decisions relating to the opening of pits.

-We consider a long-term production scheduling problem for a set of open-pit mines, connected by rail to junctions at which blending takes place.
-The model includes blending constraints, minimum production constraints across regions of each mine (called pits), and capex decisions relating to the opening of pits.
-We present a Large Neighbourhood Search (LNS) based algorithm for solving this long-term open pit planning problem.
-We present a mixed-integer program (MIP) modelling of the problem, and evaluate our algorithm on a suite of real world instances.
+We present a Large Neighbourhood Search based approach for solving long-term open-pit mine planning models, and a demonstration of the method on two real world case studies.
+The value of this method is that it allows us to find near-optimal solutions to large models without the need for simplifications that reduce realism and the subsequent value of solutions for decision-making.